Ada-C7/recursion-tracing/README.md

 ## Definitions
 Define the following:

-- Recursion
+- Recursion: a method that calls itself
-- Recursive Case
+- Recursive Case: part of a method where recursion happen
-- Base Case
-- Activation Chain/Stack
+- Base Case:  the condition that ends the method that ends recursion
+- Activation Chain/Stack: the entire series of recursion method calls and returns
-- Activation Record/Call
+- Activation Record/Call:  a single method call and return
-- Infinite Recursion/Stack Overflow/Stack too deep
+- Infinite Recursion/Stack Overflow/Stack too deep:  a method that never reaches the base case
-- Tail Recursion

 ## Tracing through a recursive method